prampec/IotWebConf/README.md

 # IotWebConf [![Build Status](https://travis-ci.org/prampec/IotWebConf.svg?branch=master)](https://travis-ci.org/prampec/IotWebConf)

 ## Upgrading to v3.0.0
 Lately version 3.0.0 is released.
-This release in backward compatible with older versions, and some modification have to be done on existing codes.
+This release is not backward compatible with older versions, and some modification have to be done on existing codes.
 **Please visit [Migration Guide](doc/MigrationGuide-v3.0.0.md) for details!**